 Before you start your search to find a therapist, it’s crucial to understand the symptoms of BPD.
 Common signs include intense emotional reactions, fear of abandonment, unstable relationships, and a wavering sense of self.
 Recognizing these symptoms can help you articulate your needs to potential therapists.

-It can be helpful to write down the symptoms that you regularly experience and the effect they have on you.
+It can be helpful to write down the symptoms that you regularly experience and the affect they have on you.
 By sharing these with a therapist, they will be better able to work with you to improve your BPD symptoms.

 Symptoms you’ll want to take note of include: